 1986 Shot behind the scenes.
 William waiting for the escape scene.
 On the map: nr.
 6 looking to nr.4 2014

 On the map: Cameraman at nr.
-4 looking to nr.
+4 looking filming nr.
 6

-During his escape as monk, Tell runs the same path back to make sure the shop is not in sight?
+During his escape, Tell runs the same path back to make sure the shop is not in sight?
 If there was already a a shop around 1986/1987.

-First he is heading this way to the entrance where the shop is, then a few seconds later he runs the same path back ;) It never stroke me until I saw the still.
+First he is heading this way to the entrance, to the shop, then a few seconds later he runs the same path back ;) It never stroke me until I saw the still.
 It's well done!

 The way back to the entrance and shop Tell runs away from the entrance The small corridor, from entrance to the wider prison

-Also the long path Gessler takes to the wider corridor with the cells.
-Scene above is zoomed out and below zoomed in.
+Gessler also takes this corridor, to the wider corridor with the cells.

-I believe I recognize this spot by going to the left door there is a short stairs (location above).
+I believe I recognize this spot by going to the left door.

 The garden part 2